Writing plugins

 If that's all you want to do, it's often not even needed to write a real plugin.
 A simple function will do.

-For this we will write an actual plugin myOwnLoadingPlugin
+For this we will write an actual plugin myOwnLoadingPlugin and later activate it via the

-array on resetContext
+plugins array on resetContext.

-We just need to move around the code from addLoading
+We just need to move around the code from addLoading above and place it into the appropriate

 structure.